CBorowski-dev/docs-operaton-org/content/user-guide/dmn-engine/embed.md

 # Maven Coordinates

-The Camunda DMN engine is released to Maven Central.
+The Operaton DMN engine is released to Maven Central.

 Start by importing the [`camunda-engine-dmn` BOM](/get-started/apache-maven/#camunda-dmn-engine-bom) to ensure correct dependency management.